Telles01/Telles01/README.md

 ### Hi there 👋
+Bernard Telles born in Brazil.
+Graduated in Information Sistem and Business.
+I love foreign-languages and sharing my knowledge, always intested in new ideas and future tecnologies as well as their applications.

+#######🌎"Great developers never stop learning" 💡

+- 📍 Born in Belo Horizonte
+- 💻 Software Developer

 <!--
 **Telles01/Telles01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.